untoldwind/KontrolSystem2/docs/reference/core/logging.md

 # core::logging

-Provides basic logging.
+Provides basic low-level logging.
 In KSP all log messages will appear in the debug console as well as the `KSP.log` file.

 ## Functions